Logo

 Giveaways

-In the quantity field, you’ll want to enter the total amount of money being given away or the total number of items given away.
+In the quantity field, enter the total amount of coins or items being given away.
 The quantity you enter is the total amount that will be divided up among the winners, not the amount each person will win.
 There is no minimum amount required for a server giveaway, but whatever you choose has to be divisible by the number of winners.

 If you are giving away items, the last step is to add the optional item field and enter the name of the item as well.